Tusa Misi Tupuola

-Tusa Aiono Misi Tupuola is a Samoan politician and former member of the Legislative Assembly of Samoa.
-He is a member of the Human Rights Protection Party.
+Tusa Aiono Misi Tupuola (died April 2024) was a Samoan politician and member of the Legislative Assembly of Samoa.
+Tusa was a member of the Human Rights Protection Party.

 Tusa worked as assistant chief executive, then secretary, of Samoa's Transport Control Board.
 He later worked for Samoa's Land Transport Authority.

-He was first elected to the Legislative Assembly in the 2011 Samoan general election and appointed Associate Minister for Transport and Infrastructure.
+Tusa was first elected to the Legislative Assembly in the 2011 Samoan general election and appointed Associate Minister for Transport and Infrastructure.
 He lost his seat in the 2016 election.
 He later contested the 2021 election.